idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/Example-Use-Cases.md

 Stokes I calibration is achieved in `xx_yy_solve.py`, and includes standard delay, bandpass and gain calibration.
 Within this pipeline, this is done to obtain better statistics for a second round of flagging.

 To calibrate for only Stokes I, the `xy_yx_solve.py` and `xy_yx_apply.py` scripts may be replaced with `xx_yy_solve.py` and `xx_yy_apply.py`, or removed completely.
 However, since the 2nd round of flagging is different to the 1st, and much more effective, it should not be skipped.
 Furthermore, for good calibration, new solutions should always be derived after flagging.
-Lastly, it is recommended the 'xy_yx' scripts be run for good leakage solutions anyway.
+Lastly, it is recommended the 'xy_yx' scripts be run anyway, since linear feeds tend to have non-negligible coupling between the feeds, and so even to get a good Stokes I image, full Stokes calibration may be required.

 Therefore, for Stokes I calibration, the 'xx_yy' scripts may be replaced with the 'xx_yy' scripts, in which case only a minimal speedup will be gained.
 Therefore, this use case is generally discouraged.
 One reason for this use case may be where issues arise with the calibration, and to simplify the processing to what is well understood.